Blockade of Germany (1939–1945): German invasion of the Soviet Union

 Russia had had a reputation as a backward, agrarian country, but the communist government was well aware of the dangers of overly relying on the Ukraine and of the need to modernise its industry.
-The whole face of the Soviet economy was transformed from 1928 onwards by Joseph Stalin's 3 Five Year Plans, and whereas three-fourths of total industry was formerly concentrated around Moscow, St Petersburg, and Ukraine, planned industrial cities, such as Stalingorsk in west Siberia and Karaganda in Kazakhstan, places that had been barely inhabited a decade prior.
+The whole face of the Soviet economy was transformed from 1928 by Joseph Stalin's three Five Year Plans, and whereas 75% of industry was formerly concentrated around Moscow, St Petersburg, and Ukraine, planned industrial cities, such as Stalingorsk in west Siberia and Karaganda in Kazakhstan, places that had been barely inhabited a decade prior.
 A massive cotton operation was begun in Turkestan, new wheat growing regions in the centre, east and north, coal mines were opened and expanded in Siberia, rich mineral deposits tapped from the Urals, across Asiatic Russia, and immense new oil wells and refineries were developed in the Caucasus and Volga valley.

-During the first six months the Soviets were in almost complete disarray, and lost whole armies of men, over 70% of their tanks, a third of their combat aircraft and two-thirds of their artillery.
-Despite these initial setbacks, the Soviets were able to relocate large portions of their industry from cities near the Dnepr River and Donbas regions further east to the Urals and Siberia.
-However it would take a while for production levels to recovers as this operation took a great deal of time as the Soviets were often forced to reassemble whole factories in remote areas.
+During the first six months the Soviets were in disarray and lost armies of men, over 70% of their tanks, a third of their combat aircraft and two-thirds of their artillery.
+Despite these initial setbacks, the Soviets were able to move much of their industry from cities near the Dnepr River and Donbas regions further east to the Urals and Siberia.
+It would take a while for production to recovers as this operation took a great deal of time as the Soviets were often forced to reassemble factories in remote areas.

 On 3 July Stalin announced a "scorched earth policy"; as Soviets forces and people retreated in the face of the Wehrmacht, everything that could not be moved east was to be destroyed.
 Factories and oil wells were blown up, crops burnt and animals slaughtered so that nothing would be left for the Germans to use.